 Colorado State University, a public, land-grant, research university founded in 1870, enrolls about 30,700 students.
 The flagship of the Colorado State University System, Colorado State University offers about 160 fields of study leading to a host of bachelor, master, and doctoral degrees, as well as a professional degree in veterinary medicine.

-he BA in Anthropology degree program also helps students develop perspectives on cultures and people and an awareness of their political, social, environmental, and economic systems.
+The BA in Anthropology degree online program also helps students develop perspectives on cultures and people and an awareness of their political, social, environmental, and economic systems.
 Graduates pursue careers in education, international development, museum curating, archaeology, public relations, and more.

 Students must transfer previous college credits and complete a total of 120 credits toward the degree.
 Online students have flexibility to complete coursework on their schedule.
 Coursework includes readings, final exams, videos, research, group projects, and labs.

-The online Bachelor in Anthropology degree completion program includes the following courses:
+The online Anthropology degree degree completion program includes the following courses:

 - History of Anthropological Thought